-3.1 DUCT INSTALLATION
+3.01 DUCT INSTALLATION

 - A. Drawing plans, schematics, and diagrams indicate general location and arrangement of duct system.
 Indicated duct locations, configurations, and arrangements were used to size ducts and calculate friction loss for air-handling equipment sizing and for other design considerations.
 Install duct systems as indicated unless deviations to layout are approved on Shop Drawings and coordination drawings. - B. Install ducts in accordance with SMACNA's "HVAC Duct Construction Standards Metal and Flexible" unless otherwise indicated. - C. Install ducts in maximum practical lengths with fewest possible joints. - D. Install factory- or shop-fabricated fittings for changes in direction, size, and shape and for branch connections. - E. Unless otherwise indicated, install ducts vertically and horizontally, and parallel and perpendicular to building lines. - F. Install ducts close to walls, overhead construction, columns, and other structural and permanent enclosure elements of building. - G. Install ducts with a clearance of 1 inch (25 mm), plus allowance for insulation thickness. - H. Route ducts to avoid passing through transformer vaults and electrical equipment rooms and enclosures. - I. Where ducts pass through non-fire-rated interior partitions and exterior walls and are exposed to view, cover the opening between the partition and duct or duct insulation with sheet metal flanges of same metal thickness as the duct.
-Overlap openings on four sides by at least 1-1/2 inches (38 mm). - J. Install heating coils, cooling coils, air filters, dampers, and all other duct-mounted accessories in air ducts where indicated on Drawings. - K. Protect duct interiors from moisture, construction debris and dust, and other foreign materials both before and after installation. - L. Elbows: Use long-radius elbows wherever they fit. - 1.
+Overlap openings on four sides by at least 1-1/2 inches (38 mm). - J. Install fire, combination fire/smoke, and smoke dampers where indicated on Drawings and as required by code, and by local authorities having jurisdiction.
+Comply with requirements in Section 233300 "Air Duct Accessories" for fire and smoke dampers and specific installation requirements of the damper UL listing. - K. Install heating coils, cooling coils, air filters, dampers, and all other duct-mounted accessories in air ducts where indicated on Drawings. - L. Protect duct interiors from moisture, construction debris and dust, and other foreign materials both before and after installation. - M. Elbows: Use long-radius elbows wherever they fit. - 1.
 Fabricate 90-degree rectangular mitered elbows to include turning vanes. - 2.
-Fabricate 90-degree round elbows with a minimum of three segments for 12 inches (300 mm) and smaller and a minimum of five segments for 14 inches (350 mm) and larger. - M. Branch Connections: Use lateral or conical branch connections.
+Fabricate 90-degree round elbows with a minimum of three segments for 12 inches (300 mm) and smaller and a minimum of five segments for 14 inches (350 mm) and larger.

-3.2 INSTALLATION OF EXPOSED DUCTWORK
+N. Branch Connections: Use lateral or conical branch connections.

-A. Protect ducts exposed in finished spaces from being dented, scratched, or damaged.
+3.02 INSTALLATION OF EXPOSED DUCTWORK

-- B. Trim duct sealants flush with metal.
+- A. Protect ducts exposed in finished spaces from being dented, scratched, or damaged. - B. Trim duct sealants flush with metal.
 Create a smooth and uniform exposed bead.
 Do not use two-part tape sealing system. - C. Grind welds to provide smooth surface free of burrs, sharp edges, and weld splatter.
 When welding stainless steel with a No. 3 or 4 finish, grind the welds flush, polish the exposed welds, and treat the welds to remove discoloration caused by welding. - D. Maintain consistency, symmetry, and uniformity in arrangement and fabrication of fittings, hangers and supports, duct accessories, and air outlets. - E. Repair or replace damaged sections and finished work that does not comply with these requirements.

-3.3 DUCT SEALING
+3.03 DUCT SEALING

-- A. Seal ducts for duct static-pressure, seal classes, and leakage classes specified in "Duct Schedule" Article in accordance with SMACNA's "HVAC Duct Construction Standards Metal and Flexible." - B. Seal ducts to Seal Class A in accordance with SMACNA's "HVAC Duct Construction Standards Metal and Flexible":
+A. Seal ducts for duct static-pressure, seal classes, and leakage classes specified in "Duct Schedule" Article in accordance with SMACNA's "HVAC Duct Construction Standards - Metal and Flexible."

-3.4 HANGER AND SUPPORT INSTALLATION
+3.04 HANGER AND SUPPORT INSTALLATION